Philipp-p/DogeTracker/README.md

 ## Keep track of your Dogecoin

-A simplistic approach to keep track of your Dogecoins and Dogecoin in general
+A simplistic approach to keep track of your Dogecoins and Dogecoin in general.
+Just keep track of all your addresses, without handing over your private keys.
+Check the current exchange rates for your Dogecoins and be ready to reach the moon.

 ## Features: